freeciv/freeciv-web/README.md

 Developers interested in Freeciv-web
 ------------------------------------

-If you want to contibute to Freeciv-web, see the [issues](https://github.com/freeciv/freeciv-web/issues) on GibHub and the [TODO file](TODO.md) for some tasks you can work on.
+If you want to contribute to Freeciv-web, see the [issues](https://github.com/freeciv/freeciv-web/issues) on GibHub and the [TODO file](TODO.md) for some tasks you can work on.
 Pull requests on Github is welcome!